-The sizing, span, and spacing of floor joists are a crucial part of framing a house.
+The sizing, span, and spacing of floor joists are crucial aspects of house framing.

 The span length of joists refers to the length of a single joist in between the supporting beams.